 The purpose of this program is to promote employment growth and economic development in "Enterprise Zones (EZs)" by offering bidding preferences in specified state contracts.
-Last year, the Assembly Committee on Jobs, Economic Development, and the Economy held four hearings on the EZ Program, and produced a comprehensive report, "20 Years of California Enterprise Zones: A Review and Prospectus," (April 12, 2006), which provides a detailed description of EZs and the way the EZ program operates.

 The DGS Procurement, Dispute Resolution and Preference Program acts as the review agency for the EZ bid preference program.
-Chart #30, summarizes key fiscal facts for the Enterprise Zone Act for the budget year, current year, and previous year.